What is a Fee Waiver

 There is usually a fee to file documents with the court.
 If you have a low income and cannot afford to pay

 the fee, you can ask the court for a waiver.
-A court fee waiver is often called an "IFP"
+A court fee waiver is sometimes called an "IFP"

 which stands for "In Forma Pauperis."